hkarthik7/azure-devops-java-sdk/README.md

 # :loudspeaker: [Announcement](https://github.com/hkarthik7/azure-devops-java-sdk/issues/69) :exclamation::heavy_exclamation_mark:

-# Please check the announcement to know what is new in version 6.0 and read about breaking changes.

-# :loudspeaker: [Announcement](https://github.com/hkarthik7/azure-devops-java-sdk/issues/69) :exclamation::heavy_exclamation_mark:

 **azd** library helps to manage **Azure DevOps** REST API with ease.
 This provides functionality to the significant services in **Azure DevOps** and manage in granular level.